How to watch La Liga on TV in the UK - TheNewsTrace

 How to watch La Liga on TV in the UK

-You may watch 9 La Liga matches each week stay on the newly-launched LaLigaTV by Premier Sports activities from 13th January.
+You’ll be able to watch 9 La Liga matches each week reside on the newly-launched LaLigaTV by Premier Sports activities from 13th January.

 The one video games unavailable to British audiences are weekly Saturday 3:00pm kick-offs due to UK restrictions.

-Each La Liga fixture has a distinct kick-off time, that means the video games shall be broadcast back-to-back so that you gained’t miss a factor.
+Each La Liga fixture has a special kick-off time, which means the video games might be broadcast back-to-back so that you received’t miss a factor.

 A weekly Sunday 11:00am match will even be proven on Premier Sports activities’ free channel, Free Sports activities.